X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 | ----: | ------------------- |
 | 0     | 8 pixels            |
 | 1     | 16 pixels           |

-In bitmap modes, the **'H-Scroll (11:8)'** register is used to specify the palette offset for the bitmap.

 ### Layer display modes